exercism/website-copy/README.md

-# Copy for the Exercism website
+# Copy for the Exercism websites

 A repository for the copy used on [Exercism's website](https://exercism.io).
 This repository is directly read into the site at periodic intervals.